rnskv/tError/README.md

 <h1>Setup</h1>
   <h3>For working with errors you must did next steps:</h3>

   * Create errors white list;
   * Create Errors Groups, using list from 1 step;
   * Generate new errors in your code :).

   <h3>First</h3>
- <p>For example, create list with 404 error.
+ <p>For example, create list with 404 and 500 errors codes.
 It's object where key is error's name, value - object with next fields: message, status, code.</p>

   ```
   const errorsList = {